 Last week, my kids and I took a walk through the neighborhood.
 The joy of Halloween filled our conversation as we passed houses adorned with fake spiderwebs, gravestones, skeletons, and more.
 While it can be fun to simply gawk and gasp at the spectacles, I made sure to point out the deeper meaning behind the symbols that have become so synonymous with the holiday.

-Halloween symbolizes pointing us beyond ourselves to something greater.
+It is good to remember what Halloween symbolizes as it points us beyond ourselves to something greater.
 It does not exist for its own sake.
-I would like to share a quick guide on how we can celebrate the feast day and keep the true meaning at heart, while still having an awesome time.
+I would like to share a few things to remember on how we can celebrate the feast day and keep the true meaning at heart, while still having an awesome time.